 - Most mechanics start by using an OBD-II scanner to pull any stored trouble codes in the system.

-- Pulling a P0496 code means the vehicle may have a problem with the EVAP flow during non-purge conditions.
+- Pulling a P0496 code means the vehicle may have a problem with the EVAP system flow during a non purge condition.
 At this point the mechanic will clear all codes and re-scan the system with the vehicle running.
 This ensures the code wasn’t stored by mistake or registered as a one-off error code.
 If the code recurs, repairs are needed.

 - At this point, a mechanic will check all wiring and connectors in the EVAP flow system for fraying or damage.